hibernate/hibernate-orm/buildSrc/Readme.md

 *    contain a file named _matrix.gradle_.  _matrix.gradle_ is a limited DSL Gradle file which currently understands just a specialized org.gradle.api.artifacts.Configuration reference named _jdbcDependency_.
 All that is a fancy way to say that _matrix.gradle_ allows you to specify some dependencies this database profile needs (JDBC drivers, etc).
-*    contain a directory named _jdbc_ which is assumed to hold jar file(s) needed for the profile.

-Here is an example of _matrix.gradle_ content
-        jdbcDependency {
+Any dependency artifacts named here get resolved using whatever resolvers (Maven, etc) are associated with the build.
+For example jdbcDependency {
             "mysql:mysql-connector-java:5.1.17"
         }
-Any dependency artifacts named here get resolved using whatever resolvers (Maven, etc) are associated with the build.
+*    contain a directory named _jdbc_ which is assumed to hold jar file(s) needed for the profile.

 Such directories become the basis of a database profile made available to the build.
 The name of the profile (which becomes important when we discuss the next plugin) is taken from the directory name.
 Database profiles can